fanyangCS/fanyangcs.github.io/_projects/vectorstore.md

 ---

 Vector store is an important storage system in the AI era.
 I believe it not only serves as an cache used to retrieve computation results from neural networks, but also becomes (or will become) a fundamental component at the core of neural models.
-For example, we realized that attention, a fundamental mechanism in the Transform-like neural architecture, can be viewed as vector index traversal {% cite retrievalattention2024 %}.
+For example, we realized that attention, a fundamental mechanism in the Transform-like neural architecture, can be viewed as vector index traversal {% cite retrievalattention2025 %}.
 This makes the computation of sparse attention much more efficient.
 In the case of LLMs with a long context window, the benefit can be of one or multiple orders of magnitude.
+Recently, we have realized the connection between vector store and the long-term memory, similar to human's hippocampus.
+We observe that long-term memory plays a critical role in pushing the boundary of human intelligence.
+We will share more soon.

 Here are some of our thoughts on vector store.
 - Integrating vector indices with relational databases using relaxed monotonicity. {% cite DBLP:conf/osdi/ZhangXCSXCCH00Y23 %}.